 Australian businesses believe the problem with predatory pricing is finding a definition and set of fair safeguards everyone accepts.
 Consumers want value for money; politicians want to avoid offending vested interests and voters; and lawmakers want consistent, clear legislation.

-The goal remains: to construct a firm yet fair legal framework that protects small business from becoming roadkill while allowing big business to do what it wants most – amass big profits.
+The goal remains: to construct a firm yet fair legal framework that protects small businesses from becoming roadkill while allowing big business to do what it wants most – amass big profits.
 In Australia, we seem no closer to that end today than when JD Rockefeller tapped his first barrel of Texas tea.